mrmauricio/javascript_frogger/README.md

 - The player starts with three lives.
 Each time it collide with an enemy, one life is lost and the player is moved back to the spawn point;

-- Each time a flag is placed the enemies evolve, changing its type and boosting its speed;
+- Each time a flag is placed on the opposite side the enemies evolve, changing its type and boosting its speed;

-- After the player's victory, a timer appear in the screen showing in how many seconds the player beat the game;
+- After the player's victory, a timer appear on the screen showing in how many seconds the player beat the game;